jeromevde/Crawl-My-Repo/README.md

-# Google-Crawl-My-Repo

-This project sets up a dummy website using GitHub Pages, designed to be crawled by Google.
+Set up a dummy website using GitHub Pages to prove ownership and request crawling by google

 ## How to use
 - Add the `.github` folder to your repo
-- Verify ownership at google
+1. Verify ownership at google
-- Submit a sitemap to Google
+2. Submit a sitemap to Google

 ## Verify ownership